Nicholas-Vo/LogToFile/README.md

 You can toggle these via the config.yml.

 **Note:** This isn't a polished CoreProtect or Prism extension, it's a simple personal plugin I've made public for those who are interested.
-The plugin does not include a config reload functionality at the moment.
+The plugin does not include a config reload functionality at the moment; If you're interested in contributing, let me know!

 # Obtaining the plugin